· Soups · 4 min read

 • Parsley - For garnish and freshness.

-a pot of chopped cabbage, carrots, celery and potatoes with bone broth being poured in and stirred with a wooden spoon
+Find the complete recipe with measurements below a pot of chopped cabbage, carrots, celery and potatoes with bone broth being poured in and stirred with a wooden spoon

 How to Make Irish Cabbage Soup